Jeanne d'Arc à Forteresse royale de ChinonJeanne d'Arc à Forteresse royale de Chinon

 Why Chinon to meet Charles VII? and its many monuments

-Do you know why the medieval city was chosen for this decisive meeting?
-Located on the borders of Anjou, Poitou and Touraine, the royal fortress of Chinon offered an ideal refuge for the future sovereign.
-After crossing enemy lines from Vaucouleurs in February, the divine messenger found the royal dwelling a safe and discreet place for her first meeting.
+Do you know why this medieval city was the setting for this decisive meeting?
+Situated on the borders of Anjou, Poitou and Touraine, the royal fortress of Chinon offered an ideal refuge for the future sovereign, whose kingdom was partly controlled by the English and Burgundians.
+After crossing enemy lines from Vaucouleurs in February, it was in this royal dwelling that the divine messenger found him for his first meeting.
+In the Coudray keep where she was staying, a small committee organised by Yolande d’Aragon authenticated her virginity.

-In the donjon du Coudray where she was staying, a small committee organised by Yolande d’Aragon enabled her mission to be authenticated in complete privacy.
-The castle’s strategic position, high protective walls and great hall conducive to audiences make it the perfect stage for this historical moment that will change the fate of the kingdom.
+The castle’s strategic position, its high, protective walls and its great hall for audiences made it the perfect setting for this historic moment that would change the fate of the kingdom.

 A memorable stopover in Loches

-Admire the room known as the “Joan of Arc” room, where the echoes of this decisive encounter still reverberate.
-Today, a statue of the heroine keeps vigil over the giant of Agnès Sorel in the collégiale Saint-Ours, moving testimony to the link between these two women who marked the history of the kingdom.
+Admire the room known as “Joan of Arc”, where the echoes of this decisive meeting can still be heard.
+A statue of the heroine now stands guard over the recumbent statue of Agnès Sorel in the collegiate church of Saint-Ours, a moving testimony to the bond between these two women who left their mark on the history of the kingdom.

-Discover theunique collections of the Chancellerie, where a permanent exhibition recounts this glorious page in the history of Loch.
+Discover the unique collections of the Chancellery, where a permanent exhibition recounts this glorious page in the history of Loches.